wrappedcbdc/cngn-typescript-library/README.md

 ## Types

 The library includes TypeScript definitions for all parameters and return types.
-Please refer to the type definitions in the source code for more details.
+All types are defined in a single `types.ts` file for easy reference and maintenance.

 ## Security